 Please feel free to post photographs of any special occasion, for example, your wedding day, an addition to the family.

 SHAFTESBURY BARNET HARRIERS ON INSTAGRAM – Since the account was setup, there has been an amazing amount of Videos and Photographs contributed with many comments.
-There is 1 post this week.
+There are 2 posts this week.

 THE FOLLOWING IS CLUB INFORMATION ON VARIOUS TOPICS